19hours/sg-statutes/Acts/Charities Act.md

 (a) to maintain public trust and confidence in charities;

-(b) to promote compliance by charity trustees with their legal obligations in exercising control and management of the administration of their charities;
+(b) to promote compliance by governing board members and key officers with their legal obligations in exercising control and management of the administration of their charities;

 [34/2010 wef 01/03/2011]